Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Nc'Nean Organic Single Malt

 From the off, this awesome whisky distillery has done things the sustainable way.
 They're working with a "waste not, want not" kinda vibe; their leftover grain feeds the cows on the farm and the waste products are spread on the fields as fertiliser.
-And of course with whisky this delicious, they never waste a drop.
+And with whisky this delicious, they never waste a drop.
 This is Scotland’s leading organic whisky distillery and they use only renewable sources for its energy.
 The distillery has recently been verified as net zero (that means it's totally carbon neutral) for their ops, and the booze itself is totally certified organic.
 Of course, they've also made sure their clear glass bottle is 100% recycled, which is an industry first.
 BOOM.

 ncnean.com